Summary

 Jaffna, Sri Lanka

-Worked on formulation, planning and implementation of a new programme for conflict affected areas in Sri Lanka.
-Focused on economic rehabilitation and sustainable livelihoods through training, enterprise development, micro credit, and agri-business.
+Worked on formulation, planning and implementation of new programme for conflict affected areas.
+Focused on economic rehabilitation and sustainable livelihoods through training, enterprise development, micro credit and agri-business.
 Managed remote field office with staff team of 13.
+Significant activities included:

 • Change Management in Hostile Environment.
 Supported close down of the previous project, continuing the M&E of sub-projects during active conflict.
 Restructured office, adapting work practices to new approach including re-negotiating relations with government and partners.

 • Diplomatic Liaison & Representation.
-Represented UNDP to incoming diplomatic and UN missions, debriefing on all Jaffna development issues and projects.
-Maintained indirect communications with all stakeholders (including military and armed actors) to monitor changing political and security situation.
+Represented UNDP to incoming diplomatic and UN missions, debriefing on Jaffna development issues and projects.
+Maintained indirect communications with all stakeholders, including military and armed actors, to monitor political and security situation.

 VSO Projects Advisor